orb-lang/espalier/doc/md/peg/metis.md

 ### Syn\.rules\.callSet\(rules\)

-This just makes Sets non\-destructively out of arrays of rule names, and might not have to be non\-destructive, but is\.
+This makes Sets non\-destructively out of arrays of rule names, which might not have to be non\-destructive, but comes with no disadvantages at this point\.

 ```lua
 local clone1 = assert(table.clone1)